MohdSakib535/FastApi_WebRTC/README.md

 5. Share the room name with others
 6. Start video chatting!

+### Record + Transcribe Speech

+- Click "⏺️ Start Recording" to begin transcribing spoken audio (Chrome-based browsers).
+- Click again to stop; the transcript saves to the database.
+- Everyone in the same room sees:
+  - A live "Recording" indicator with who is recording
+  - The evolving transcript in real time
+  - Final transcript text appended when speech segments finish

+### Summarize + Export

+- Click "🧠 Summarize" to generate a concise summary of the room conversation using your configured LLM provider.
+- Click "⬇️ Download PDF" to download a well‑structured PDF (title, room, timestamp, content).
+- API endpoints:
+  - POST `/summaries/room/{room}` → `{ room, summary }`
+  - POST `/summaries/room/{room}/pdf` → `application/pdf`

 ## Access from Other Devices

 WebRTC permissions require a **secure context** (HTTPS or localhost).
 When you visit `http://<your-ip>:8000` from another machine, browsers block camera/mic access.
 Use one of the following approaches.